Supersymmetric properties of one-dimensional Markov generators with the links to Markov-dualities and to shape-invariance-exact-solvability: Interpreting the supersymmetric partner as the non-conserved Fokker-Planck generator involving the force and the killing rate

-In conclusion, the interpretation of the supersymmetric partner ${\hat {\cal F} }={\tilde {\cal F}}_{nc}$ as the non-conserved generator ${\tilde {\cal F}}_{nc} $ involving the killing rate $ {\tilde K }(x)$ is useful to understand why the Pearson diffusions are exactly solvable with the shape-invariance property of Eq. \ref{mappingPearson} that involves a constant killing rate.
+In this section, we have explained how the interpretation of the supersymmetric partner ${\hat {\cal F} }={\tilde {\cal F}}_{nc}$ as the non-conserved generator ${\tilde {\cal F}}_{nc} $ involving the killing rate $ {\tilde K }(x)$ is useful to make the link with the standard use of supersymmetric partnership in the field of supersymmetric quantum mechanics (see the reviews \cite{review_susyquantum,Mielnik_review,sasaki_reviewSusyQM,Review_factorization}), where the goal is to construct all the eigenstates and eigenvalues via an iterative procedure, and to understand why the Pearson diffusions are exactly solvable with the shape-invariance property of Eq. \ref{mappingPearson} that involves a constant killing rate.